 Saturday, April 21 (2:00 p.m.)

 THE ADVENTURES OF HUCKLEBERRY FINN (MGM, 1939) Mark Twain's classic story of a rambunctious boy adventurer who escapes his abusive father by sailing a raft down the Mississippi River, accompanied by his friend Jim, a runaway slave.
 Directed by Richard Thorpe.
 With Mickey Rooney and Rex Ingram.
 Family drama adventure.
 Black & white, 91 min.

 SALT OF THE EARTH (Independent Productions, 1954) Latino mine workers in New Mexico who go on strike, in spite of the tremendous hardships it causes.
 Directed by Herbert J. Biberman.
 With Will Geer and David Wolfe.
 Social drama.
 Black & white, 94 min.
 Selected for the National Film Registry in 1992.

-Clara Bow / Mantrap via the highly recommended The Bioscope.
+Clara Bow / Mantrap via The Bioscope.

 Andrei Tarkovsky's Andrei Rublev

 SOLARIS (Magna, 1972) An alien intelligence infiltrates a space mission.
 Directed by Andrei Tarkovsky.
 With Natalya Bondarchuk and Donatas Banionis.
 Sci-fi psychological drama.
 Black & White and color, 167 min.
 In Russian and German with English subtitles.